What we do

 - laparoscopic surgery for ovarian cysts or sterilisation (day surgery)

 At your appointment a doctor will ask you about your symptoms and examine you.
-This may involve feeling your abdomen, doing an internal examination and possibly having an internal ultrasound scan.
+This may include feeling your abdomen, doing an internal examination and possibly having an internal ultrasound scan.
 The scan is less uncomfortable than a smear test.
-The tip of a round-edged probe is gently put into your vagina and enables the doctor to see a clear picture of your pelvic organs.
+The tip of a round-edged probe is gently put into your vagina.
+It allows the doctor to see a clear picture of your pelvic organs.
 They may also take smears or biopsies, as necessary.

 The doctor will then discuss with you the results of the examination, the likely cause of your symptoms, any other investigations you may need and your treatment options, including surgery.